wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 - `getOperations(completion: @escaping GetOperationsCompletion)` - Retrieves pending operations from the server.
     - `completion` - Called when operation finishes.
 Always called on the main thread.
 - `isPollingOperations` - If the app is periodically polling for the operations from the server.
+- `pollingOptions` - Configuration of the polling feature
+    - `pauseWhenOnBackground` - Polling will be paused when your app is on the background.
 - `startPollingOperations(interval: TimeInterval, delayStart: Bool)` - Starts the periodic operation polling.
     - `interval` - How often should operations be refreshed.
     - `delayStart` - When true, polling starts after the first `interval` time passes.